 While you process a manual refund, go to WooCommerce → Orders, and find the order you wish to refund.
 Next, click the Refund button.

-On the next screen, you can select the quantity of refund items, and manually enter the shipping charge or any other applicable charges.
+On the next screen, you can select the number of refund items, and manually enter the shipping charge or any other applicable charges.
 However, make sure the entire amount you wish to refund is reflected in the Refund amount field.

 Click Refund $Amount manually button to complete the refund process.
 You can view the refund amount in the Item details section as in the below screenshot.